inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 }
 ```

-Here it is - this trait represents the ability to expand a recursive data structure out from some seed. [^cata_ana]
+Here it is - this trait represents the ability to expand a recursive data structure out from some seed.

-[^cata_ana]:
-If you're a recursion schemes nerd like me, you might notice that these correspond to catamorphism (a collapsing change) and anamorphism (an expanding change), but with less greek.
-They don't sound as cool, but I think they're more readable representations of the same concept.

 # But how?